project-ncl/presentations/productize-your-project-using-pnc/README.md

     - Capture all dependencies
         - Maven
         - Other http
+- Controlled environment
+    - Clean for each build
 - Ability to produce patches
 - Ability to produce Maven repository for customers
+    - Runtime
+    - Off-line build

 ---